tpeltone/emergency-kit/ansible.md

 # shows the graph of the inventory
 ansible-inventory --graph

+# You can always use the -h for help to get more info
+ansible-inventory -h

 # the result in my environment when running the above command
 @all:
   |--@ungrouped: